squid-cache/squid-cache.github.io/RoadMap/Squid2.rst

 === Squid-2.7 ===
 This is the current "stable" release.
 No new features are planned at this time for inclusion into Squid-2.7.

+#content27

+(ported to 3.0)
+ * Work towards HTTP/1.1 compliance

+(ported to 3.1)

+ * Removal of the dummy "null" store type and useless default cache_dir.
+ * Include configuration file support

+(ported to 3.2)

- * '''DONE (2.7), UNDERWAY 3.2''' Modular logging work - including external logging daemon support, UDP logging support
+ * Modular logging work - including external logging daemon support, UDP logging support

+(not yet ported to Squid-3)

+ * Fixing (or at least working around) [[http://www.squid-cache.org/bugs/show_bug.cgi?id=7|Bug #7]]
- * '''DONE (2.7)''' Further transparent interception improvements from Steven Wilton
+ * Further transparent interception improvements from Steven Wilton
- * '''DONE (2.7)''' "store rewrite" stuff from Adrian Chadd - rewrite URLs when used for object storage and lookup; useful for caching sites with dynamic URLs with static content (eg Windows Updates, !YouTube, Google Maps, etc) as well as some CDN-like uses.
+ * "store rewrite" stuff from Adrian Chadd - rewrite URLs when used for object storage and lookup; useful for caching sites with dynamic URLs with static content (eg Windows Updates, !YouTube, Google Maps, etc) as well as some CDN-like uses.

- * '''DONE (2.7, 3.1)''' Removal of the dummy "null" store type and useless default cache_dir.
- * '''DONE (2.7, 3.1)''' Include configuration file support
- * '''ONGOING (2.7, 3.0+)''' Work towards HTTP/1.1 compliance
- * '''DONE 2.7, UNDERWAY 3.1:''' Fixing (or at least working around) [[http://www.squid-cache.org/bugs/show_bug.cgi?id=7|Bug #7]]
+#endcontent27

 === Squid-2.8 ===